pearupung/csharpcourse/README.md

 Solution must rebuild without any warnings!
 Implement game settings loading and saving from json file.

+# Priorities

+- CON4-001 Move the menu system to a stack based structure
+- CON4-002 Make a modifiable menu UI MVP implementation

 # Backlog
 - think about separating the menusystem and menu UI
 - think about separating the gameboard and the game UI